-- The actuary would estimate model parameters based on historical market data as opposed to recent market performance.
-Due to the long-term nature of the segregated fund guarantee, the historical data would cover a period at least twice as long as the projection period.
-However, when historical data are not available or appropriate for use, adjustments may be required. - .11 The actuary would update model parameters regularly to reflect recent changes in market conditions.
+- .14 The actuary would estimate model parameters based on historical market data as opposed to recent market performance.
+The historical data would cover a period at least twice as long as the projection period.
+However, when historical data are not available or appropriate for use, adjustments may be required. - .15 The actuary would update model parameters regularly to reflect recent changes in market conditions.

-- When market data for foreign indices are used to estimate model parameters, the foreign exchange rate would be taken into account.
-The actuary may consider separate parameters for the market index and for the foreign exchange rate, for example, by including an explicit currency exchange model together with using local currency data to estimate the model parameters. - .13 Parameters would take into account appropriate correlations among investment returns for all market indices and proxies that are constructed.
+- .16 When market data for foreign indices are used to estimate model parameters, the foreign exchange rate would be taken into account.
+The actuary may consider separate parameters for the market index and for the foreign exchange rate, for example, by including an explicit currency exchange model together with using local currency data to estimate the model parameters. - .17 Parameters would take into account appropriate correlations among investment returns for all market indices and proxies that are constructed.